kalebkwok/Video_DataBase_For_AR_Experiment/README.md

 ## Maintenance Approach：

-This project will store in 3 folders, and one Excel sheet to main.
-(Ps. later to posted in Google Drive)The linked will be provided in the flowing context.
+This project will be organized into three folders, with one Excel sheet serving as a supplementary document.(Note: this will be posted in Google Drive later.)

 Link: [https://drive.google.com/drive/folders/1cUOSANnwRxO-NscF74iSlX-hQBzlsaEd](https://drive.google.com/drive/folders/1cUOSANnwRxO-NscF74iSlX-hQBzlsaEd)

-1. Translate : this folder will contain all the correctly label videos from the zip file.
-The purpose of this folder is easy for other people to inspect the original video source files.
-NOTE: this folders contains unclear trials and broken videos.
+1. Translate: This folder will contain all of the videos from the zip file that have been properly labeled.
+The goal of this folder is to make it simple for others to inspect the original video source files.
+NOTE: This folder contains illegible trials and broken videos.
-2. Good Source: this folder will contain complete experiments trials as a single video files.
-Note: The Excel form will be used to keep track of the timestamp need to sperate each experiment for files this folder.
+2. Excellent Source: This folder will contain complete experiment trials as a single video file.NOTE: the Excel form will be used to keep track of the timestamps required to sperate each experiment for files in this folder.
-3. Labeled trials: final product.
-It should contain individual trials for each experiment, separate by the Click Board.
+3. Trials with labels: final product Individual trials for each experiment should be separated by the Click Board.